-In July 2017, the UK Financial Conduct Authority ("FCA") and the Bank of England raised their concern regarding the sustainability of LIBOR and announced that FCA will no longer compel panel banks to submit rates used for the calculation of LIBOR and required banks across the globe to discontinue the use of LIBOR after 2021.
+In July 2017, the UK Financial Conduct Authority ("FCA") and the Bank of England raised their concern regarding the sustainability of LIBOR and announced that FCA will no longer compel panel banks to provide submission for LIBOR and required banks across the globe to discontinue the use of LIBOR after 2021.

 Global regulators released guidance, which advises banks with financial products and contracts referencing to LIBOR to replace LIBOR with more robust and reliably determined alternative reference rates ("ARRs").
-As such, banks are now acting to phase out the use of LIBOR and use ARRs as replacements for the existing and new products and contracts with a maturity beyond 2021, to avoid any market disruption.
+As such, banks are now acting to phase out the use of LIBOR and use ARRs as replacements for the existing and new products and contracts with a maturity beyond announced cessation dates, to avoid any market disruption.

 To facilitate the use of ARRs in financial instruments, the relevant authorities are designing and testing ARRs with different tenor periods, and further announcements are anticipated in due course as to the availability and readiness of these ARRs for industry use.